-If this is the case with public health, what will be the fate of those more essentially personal healthcare sectors, particularly primary and mental healthcare?
+If this is the case with expediently sub-contracted public health, what will be the fate of those more essentially personal healthcare sectors, particularly primary and mental healthcare?

-The government's current trajectory and the Health Secretary's expressed inclinations will send a dispiriting chill through the heart of those practising, and those sustained by, any personal continuity of care.
-For that threatened subtraction is actually of the larger part of our frontline NHS activity, because it includes anything that is not a singular, clear problem that can be swiftly and completely 'fixed' with generic technology or simple advice.
-So it comprises problems of maturation, adjustment and development; all chronic illness (by definition); stressrelated illness and mental health; degenerative conditions of ageing; palliative and terminal care...
+The government's current trajectory and the Health Secretary's expressed inclinations has sent a dispiriting chill through the heart of those practising, and those sustained by, any personal continuity of care.
+For that threatened culture is actually the larger part of our frontline NHS activity, because it includes anything that is not a singular, clear problem that can be swiftly and completely 'fixed' with generic technology or simple advice.
+So it comprises the myriad problems of maturation, adjustment and development; all chronic illness (by definition); stress-related illness and mental health; degenerative conditions of ageing; palliative and terminal care...